zanettiprado/after-reading/README.md

 # Testing
 ## Accessibility
 The accessibility of this webiste was tested using DevTools lighthouse and it returned 100%.
-- Scheme colorscontrast checked to make sure user can read all the content.
+- Scheme colors contrast checked to make sure user can read all the content.
 - HTML5 landmark elements are used to improve navigation.
 - Custom controls have associated labels